 Basic industries such as iron and steel, mineral oil, coal, etc.

-Controlled private sector such as cement, paper, textile, etc.
+Controlled private sectors such as cement, paper, textile, etc.

 The private and cooperative sector